leoheck/kiri/README.md

 How to access tool help, this may change, so prefer to use `kdiff -h` instead.

 ```
-➜ kdiff -h

 USAGE :

     kdiff [OPTIONS] KICAD_PCB

 OPTIONS:

     -a          Track all commits (slower).
-By default it looks only commits related with *.kicad_pcb and *.sch files
-    -o HASH     Show commits starting from this one - This HASH is the short version
+    -o HASH     Show commits starting from this one.
-    -n HASH     Show commits until this one delimited by this one - This HASH is the short version
+    -n HASH     Show commits until this one delimited by this one.
     -r          Remove kidiff folder before run
     -l          Do not launch browser at the end
-    -w VIEWER   Change default page viewer
+    -p PORT     Set webserver port
-    -v          Verbose
+    -V          Verbose
     -h          This help

 EXAMPLES: